301-js-WesamAlmasri/city_explorer_api/README.md

 ## Overview

-API server which provide data for the City Explorer Application, allowing a user to search for a location, present a Map, as well as interesting information about the area, all using data from APIs that your server will fetch and manage.
+API server which provide data for the City Explorer Application, allowing a user to search for a location, present a Map, as well as interesting information about the area, all using data from APIs that the server will fetch and manage.

 ## Getting Started